By , , and

 EN-H7 X

-EN-H1 is marked as Level 1 because the AIED systems' decisions are verified by impartial proctors.
-EN-H2 is at Level 2 as the system helps with scaling online testing but leads to isolation of students during the tests.
-For EN-H3, Level 1 is chosen because the responsibilities of the AIED system and other human stakeholders is clearly defined with inbuilt human oversight.
-EN-H4 is marked as NA because insufficient information is available.
-EN-H5 is classified as Level 3 because the students are passive users of the tool without any meaningful control.
-EN-H6 is grouped as Level 2 cause end users have some information about the proctoring system but it is not clear how the system flags instances of cheating.
-EN-H7 is not applicable since the proctoring system is not being used for learning and content creation.
-For EN-H8, students are not offered an alternative option without AI - resulting in Level 3.
+EN-H1 is marked as Level 1 because the AIED tools' decisions are verified by impartial proctors.
+EN-H2 is at Level 2 as the tool helps with scaling online testing but leads to isolation of students during the tests.
+For EN-H3, Level 1 is chosen because the responsibilities of the AIED tool and other human stakeholders is clearly defined with inbuilt human oversight.
+EN-H4 is marked as Level 2 because insufficient information is available.
+EN-H5 is classified as Level 2 because the students are passive users of the tool without any meaningful control.
+EN-H6 is grouped as Level 2 because end users have some information about the proctoring tool but it is not clear how the tool flags instances of cheating.
+EN-H7 is not applicable since the proctoring tool is not being used for learning and content creation.
+For EN-H8, students are not offered an alternative option without AI - resulting in Level 2.
 Lastly, EN-H9 is marked at Level 2 because consent is implied and without sufficient information.